Korea Travel · Souvenir Guide

 - Lotte Duty Free · Gimhae International Airport — International Departures, food section.
 Tasting bar on-site. *Currently available.*

-- Shinsegae Duty Free · Incheon Airport Terminal 1 — International Departures. *Opening soon.*
+- Lotte Duty Free · Gimpo Airport (East Wing) — International Departures. *Now open.*

 How to choose by recipient